 Use DataWedge Demonstration (DWDemo) to demonstrate data capture functionality.
 To configure DataWedge, refer to techdocs.zebra.com/datawedge/.

-NOTE: DataWedge is disabled on the Home screen.
-To enable DataWedge on the Home screen, go to the DataWedge Launcher profile and enable Barcode input option.
+NOTE: DataWedge is enabled on the Home screen.
+To disable this feature, go to the DataWedge settings and disable the Launcher profile.

 DataWedge Demonstration Icons